LaplandTexas/CtrlBenchRec/README.md

 ## Overview

-CtrlBench-Rec is an evolutionary multi-agent framework with three modules: Initialization, Dynamic Interaction, and Collaborative Fusion.
-Operating as a closed-loop system, it iterates through initialization, policy alignment, and agent fusion to accelerate group exploration and cultivate elite agents.
+CtrlBench-Rec is an evolutionary multi-agent framework with three modules: Initialization, Dynamic Interaction, and Collaborative Fusion.
+Operating as a closed-loop system, it iterates through initialization, policy alignment, and agent fusion to accelerate group exploration and cultivate elite agents.
 The central objective is to transform novice agents into a refined set of high-capability super probes that serve as a standardized